process-analytics/pa-technical-challenge/README.md

 #### Requirements
 We initialize the folder [demonstrator](./demonstrator), but it's empty.

-There is no specific requirement for the demonstrator. \
+There is no specific requirement nor technical restriction for the demonstrator. \
 It can be :
 - a HTML page
 - a mini application